lyandeveloper/MeetApp/README.md

 - Fork the project and clone
 - In your project folder, open your terminal and run `yarn install or npm install` to install dependencies
-- Be sure that you have Postgres installed
+- Be sure you have Postgres and Redis database installed.
 - Then in your project folder copy the `.env.example` content, and create a `.env` file then paste the content.
 - Create a new database with wherever name you want, then fill the `.env` file with required fields.
 - In your terminal run `yarn sequelize db:migrate` or `npm sequelize db:migrate` to run the database migrations.